What Is The COVID Vaccine Impact on Real Estate Sector in India?

 The outbreak of the pandemic has brought in several challenges and has also restricted the movement.
 The construction sector was deeply affected by the pandemic as construction workers started migrating back to their hometowns during the first lockdown.

 The second wave, despite being stronger than the first, was not very gloomy as the real estate developers and builders were equipped to face the second lockdown.
 The builders have also taken keen steps to ensure vaccination to the labourers as they have urged the government to make free vaccination available to labourers between the age group of 20-45 years.

 Assetmonk is a smart platform offering investment opportunities in Hyderabad, Bangalore, and Chennai.
 Properties are carefully curated after thorough due diligence ensuring the best returns for the investors.
-Visit our website to find more details on investment opportunities.

 The Real Estate Sector get a boost after COVID Vaccination FAQ's:

 The outbreak of the pandemic has affected the real estate sector largely as the purchase and sales transaction declined in the year 2020.
 The pandemic has put a halt in the construction activities as the construction workers started migrating back to their hometowns.
 The lockdown also imposed restrictions on-site visits which affected the transactions as they are highly dependent on person-person interactions and site visits.
 The lockdown imposed by the government has also led to the emergence of the work from home concept which further reduced the demand for commercial spaces in the country.

 The effect of the second and the third wave has not been translated into price movement in the residential realty market and like in 2020, the developers have continued to withhold the prices due to their limited profit margins.
 The industrial experts think that even with the introduction of the vaccination, the price of the property will have no drastic fall.